trendmicro/tm-v1-api-cookbook/v1-events-to-elasticsearch/python/README.md

     - "workbench" index: A new field called "impactScope.\<type name\>" exists.
 This is renamed from "impactScope.entityValue" to the "\<type name\>" specified by the "entityType" field.
     - "workbench" index: A new field called "indicators.\<type name\>" exists.
 This is renamed from "indicators.value" to the "\<type name\>" specified by the "type" field combined with the the type name of the value.
     - "workbench" index: A new field called "severity" exists.
 This is renamed to "severityString".
-    - "observed techniques" index: A new field called "filters.highlightedObjects.\<type name\>" exists.
-This is renamed from "filters.highlightedObjects.value" to the "\<type name\>" specified by the "type" field.

-      The value of a "text" field is converted to string when necessary.

-   - "observed techniques" index: A new field called "detail" exists.
-This is renamed to the "\<source name\>" specified by the "source" field.